Avocado955/todolist-frontend/README.md

 ### 5/09/2024 - ToDo list layout

 -   Fixed the body having a offset pushing all the other content off to the side
+-   Implemented the service fetch requests for Todos and Get all for Category

 ---